Wattle Day Welcome

 Wattle Day has officially been 1 September since 1992

-Australians in different States have celebrated wattle day on different days between August and September over the last 103 years.
-Since 1992, however, National Wattle Day has been 1 September in all states and territories.
+Australians in different States have celebrated wattle day on different days between August and September over the last 104 years.
+Since 1992, however, National Wattle Day has been 1 September in all of Australia's States and Territories.

 Celebrate National Wattle Day